brunobg/webdevbook/docs/frontend/authentication.md

 `registerSocial()` validates on the backend, which creates the user if necessary.
 It gets user data and token, storing on Vuex.
 This is all we need on the frontend.

+TODO save userme

 ### Nativescript

 TODO
 `nativescript-oauth`

-### Asking the user for more data
+### OAuth and extra data fields

+External logins with OAuth let you ask for user information.
+The most common fields, like email and name are available with several providers.
+It's just a matter of setting the scope of what you need.

 Occasionally you need more data from the user than the OAuth provider returns to complete the registration.
 For example, you might need their physical address or a choice of account type.
 On a regular registration with local login you just add all the fields to the registration form, but with OAuth you don't have this possibility.

 You can handle it with this flow:

-1. make the authentication with the provider
+1. Make the OAuth authentication with the provider.
-1. call the backend with the OAuth data.
-Create the user on the backend with empty data for the extra fields.
+1. Call the backend with the OAuth data, as in the regular OAuth flow.
+If the user does not exist, create the user on the backend with empty data for the extra fields.
-1. open a modal dialog with the form for the extra data you need.
+1. Return to the frontend with a field detailing it's a user creation operation.
+Open a modal dialog with the form for the extra data you need.
-1. send the extra data as an update to the backend.
+1. Send the extra data as an update to the backend.
-1. finish the login flow on the frontend.
+1. Finish the login flow on the frontend.

 ## Logout